MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/real-time-activity-service/rta-best-practices.md

 ## Handling Disconnects

-Titles should be aware that when the authentication token for the user expires, their session will be terminated by the service.
+A title should be aware that when the authentication token for the user expires, the session will be terminated by the service.
 The title needs to be capable of detecting when such event happens, reconnect and re-subscribe to all the statistics it was previously subscribed to.

 A client could also get disconnected due to a user's ISP having issues or when the process for the title is suspended.
 When this happens, a WebSocket event is raised to let the client know.
 In general, it is best practice to be able to handle disconnects from the service.